SolarLune/messages/readme.md

 	"github.com/solarlune/messages"
 )

+// Receivers can be anything; they just need to implement messages.IReceiver.
+// That means that the object has a ReceiveMessage function and can receive an
+// arbitrary message.
 type Receiver struct{}

 func NewReceiver() *Receiver { return &Receiver{} }

-// Receivers can be anything; they just need to implement messages.IReceiver, which means
+func (receiver *Receiver) ReceiveMessage(msg messages.IMessage) {
-// being able to receive an arbitrary message.
-You can type switch to get the specific contents more easily. func (receiver *Receiver) ReceiveMessage(msg messages.IMessage) {
+	// You can type switch the message against your pre-defined message types
+	// to get specific contents easily.
 	fmt.Println("Received a message!")
 }

+// If you don't want a Receiver to receive all messages, then you can implement
+// ISubscriber, which means adding a Subscribe() function that returns the types
+// of Messages the Receiver subscribes to (accepts).

+// A Message can be anything, and only needs to implement messages.IMessage.
+// That means it has a Type() function that returns the type of the message
+// as a messages.MessageType, which is a uint64 that is made to do some simple
+// bitwise operations.

+// This is primarily done to determine if a Receiver subscribes to a specific
+// type of message.
 type MyMessage struct{}

 func NewMyMessage() *MyMessage { return &MyMessage{} }

-// A Message can be anything, and only needs to implement messages.IMessage, which means
-// returning the type of the message as a uint64 (which can be a constant).
-// This is primarily done to identify message types to determine if a specific type of message goes
-// to a Receiver.
 func (msg *MyMessage) Type() messages.MessageType { return 1 }